yohman/22W-UP206A/README.md

 - Apply data science programming techniques to produce relevant visualizations that inform urban policy
 - Learn to visualize data spatially to communicate the importance of place-based informatics
-- Learn to produce publication-ready scholarly materials in the form of tables, charts, and maps
+- Learn to produce publication-ready scholarly materials in the form of tables, charts, and maps l
+## Classroom set up

+The classroom has changed dramatically in recent days.
+In order to maximize learning, the following guidelines must be adhered to as much as possible.

+### Hybrid model

+This course will be offered in a hybrid model, meaning that the course will be conducted in-person with remote attendance as an option.
+Students must make every possible attempt to attend the course in-person.
+However, those who desire to attend remotely must provide the instructor with a reason that this is necessary, in writing, prior to the session.

+### Zoom and slack

+Whether you are attending in-person or remotely, the following applications must be launched at the start of every class session:

+- Zoom: Why would in-person attendees need to be on zoom?
+Much of the class instruction revolves around "hands-on" lab sessions.
+In order for instructors to be able to troubleshoot, or to demonstrate solutions to problems, it is constructive for students to share their screens with the class.
+- Slack: Sharing resources, code snippets, and general commentary on class material is better situated in Slack, as unlike the zoom chat, the records are archived and made available after class.

 ## Inspirations